nsc-norway/NSCtrim/README.md

 The second column (Read 2 primer sequence) should contain the actual sequence to search for in the reads, which is the reverse complement of the DNA sequence to amplify.

+**Important warning for short amplicons:**

+If the length of any of the amplicons is less than the length of the sequence reads, extra caution is required.
+For example, if read 1 and read 2 are both 151 bases long, then there will be an issue if the sum of the length of one of the primers and its amplified region is less than 151 bases.
+Both read 1 and read 2 will then start with a primer sequence, then contain the full amplified region, and then also contain the other primer at the end of the read -- either in full or parts of it.
+NSCtrim makes no attempt to trim primers that are not at the beginning of the reads.

+The recommended way to deal with short amplicons is to clean the data with `fastp` ( https://github.com/OpenGene/fastp ) AFTER running NSCtrim. fastp removes adapter sequences based on overlap between read 1 and read 2.
+If the output of NSCtrim is processed with fastp, it will treat the primer sequences at the end of the reads as adapters, and remove them.

 ### Bridging amplicons